 Worth watching will also be how these international deals affect President Lee’s popularity in Seoul during his final year in office and the ramifications these developments will have for his party in the coming 2012 elections.

-This story originally appeared at Asia Security Watch, February 9, 2012.
+This story first appeared at Asia Security Watch, February 9, 2012.